sharpliner/sharpliner/README.md

 ### Azure DevOps

 Azure DevOps pipelines can be already defined and have been tested on several pipelines in the wild already.
+The Sharpliner project itself is self-hosted and is [using Sharpliner](https://github.com/sharpliner/sharpliner/tree/main/eng/Sharpliner.CI) for its PR and publish pipelines.
+This is at least some guarantee that the project works.

 Status:
 - About 80-90% of the features and properties are implemented.
 We miss some of the models around deployment jobs, scheduled triggers...